cpoohee/MLPluginTemplate/readme.md

 - prepare possible augmentations (done)
 - create the basic wavenet (done)
 - investigate loss functions (done)
-  - checked out ESR, DC, LogCosh, SNR, SDSDR, MSE
+  - checked out ESR, DC, LogCosh, SNR, SDSDR, MSE, various stft
   - quick training suggest each have its own weakness see results.xlsx in models
-  - sticking to weighted combination of DC SNR SDSDR after it sounds the most natural
+  - sticking to multi res stft after it sounds the most natural
-- train a decent model without bells and whistles, etc augmentation. just able to produce identity sound will do.
+- train a decent model without bells and whistles, etc augmentation. just able to produce identity sound will do. (done)
-- create a pipeline of model deployment into JUCE
+- create a pipeline of model deployment into JUCE (done)
   - convert model to ONNX,
   - in JUCE, use ONNX runtime in c++
 - Iterate experiments.
-  - check out STFT based loss functions, already part of auraloss
+  - check out STFT based loss functions, already part of auraloss (done)
   - check U wave net.
   - Intending to used embedding layer to train model to respond differently to a selection of index.
     - like style0, style1,... will output slightly different audio
     - will try it on u wave net, where we can play around with the bottleneck
+  - Use augmentations
+  - Increase model size on the small NUS dataset, evaluate usefulness
+  - Full dataset training on finalised model
+- Improve plugin usefulness
+  - UI
+  - Sound, might need tricks to beat the weird bleep during the front of output
 - prepare a video demo

 # Stretched ToDos